Automorphic Spectra and the Conformal Bootstrap: Introduction

-In this paper, we study the connection between the spectral geometry of $d$-dimensional hyperbolic manifolds and the conformal bootstrap in $d-1$ dimensions.
-Both subjects are controlled to a large extent by the group $G=\mathrm{SO}_0(1,d)$, where $G$ plays the role of an isometry group in the former case, and of the spacetime symmetry group in the latter case.
+The connection between the spectral geometry of $d$-dimensional hyperbolic manifolds and the conformal bootstrap in $d-1$ dimensions is controlled to a large extent by the group $G=\mathrm{SO}_0(1,d)$.
+On one hand, $G$ is the isometry group of the $d$-dimensional hyperbolic space.
+On the other hand, it is the group of conformal isomorphism of $S^{d-1}$, thus underlying the conformal bootstrap of $(d-1)$-dimensional CFTs.

-The conformal bootstrap (see~\cite{Poland:2018epd} for a modern review), in its most common incarnation, is the study of correlation functions of the form \be \<O_1(x_1)\cdots O_n(x_n)\>, \ee where $x_i$ belong to the conformally compactified Euclidean space $\R^{d-1}$, and $O_i$ are the local operators.
+The conformal bootstrap (see~\cite{Poland:2018epd,rychkov2023new} for modern reviews), in its most common incarnation, is the study of correlation functions of the form \be \<O_1(x_1)\cdots O_n(x_n)\>, \ee where $x_i$ belong to the conformally compactified Euclidean space $\R^{d-1}\cup\{\infty\} = S^{d-1}$, and $O_i$ are the local operators.
 The key ingredient which makes the subject non-trivial is the existence of an operator product expansion, which has the following schematic form \be O_1(x_1)O_2(x_2)=\sum_i f_{12i}|x_1-x_2|^{\De_i-\De_1-\De_2}O_i(x_2), \ee where $\De_i\in \R$ are the scaling dimensions of the local operators $O_i$.
 The structure of the correlation functions and of the operator product expansion is constrained by the conformal symmetry $\SO_0(1,d)$.